JessicaML/nycda-backend-exam/README.md

 ### 8 - What are the differences between sessions and cookies ?

 Sessions is stored on the server side, cookies on the client side.
+Cookies store data as objects, sessions store data as strings.
+Sessions is a more secure way of saving data.
+Cookies can be saved for a longer period of time.

 ### 9 - Why do we use a session middleware ?

-In order to use sessions, to store passwords securely (with encryption).
+In order to use sessions, to store data when a user is logged in.
+This means that

 ### 10 - Why do we use a build process ?

-To help us outline each step of the lifecycle of the model, to decide what to do before and after each step, create, update, delete.
+Gulp or Grunt is used to keep css and js file sizes as small (e.g. by minifying or uglifying files) as possible to give a good user experience.
+They are used to compile css and optimize images too.